brandur/sorg/content/drafts/canonical-log-lines.md

 * Any error information (if the request errored) like error ID and message.
 * Authentication information like the ID of the API key used, or the OAuth application and scope in use (if applicable).
-* Information on the authentication user like their human-friendly label (say an email) or internal identifier for quick and stable reference.
+* Information on the authenticating user like their human-friendly label (say an email) or internal identifier for quick and stable reference.
-* General information about the running app like its name, HEAD Git revision, and current release.
+* General information about the running app like its name, HEAD Git revision, and current release number.
 * Aggregate timing information like the total duration of the request, or the total amount of time spent in database queries.
-* Rate limiting information: whether rate limiting occurred, what a user's total limit is, and how much of it is remaining.
+* Rate limiting: whether rate limiting occurred, what a user's total limit is, and how much of it is remaining.

 Here's an example in [logfmt](/logfmt) style (line breaks added for clarity):